 State Legislative Sourcebook.
 Topeka, Kan.: Government Research Service, 1986–.
 Annual.

-Tells how to find detailed information on state legislative activity, including offices, addresses, phone numbers, and price lists.
+A guide to finding detailed information on state legislative material, including offices, addresses, phone numbers, and price lists.
 State statistical abstracts.
 A list of state statistical abstracts (or near equivalents) can be found in recent editions of the Statistical Abstract of the United States.
 They are of widely varying quality.

-Some statistics, but emphasizes contact information for executive and legislative branches, including departments, commissions, agencies, and legislative [Page 438]leadership and legislative committees.
-Continues State Information Book (http://www.leadershipdirectories.com/syb.htm.).
+Some statistics, but emphasizes contact information for executive and legislative branches, including departments, commissions, agencies, and legislative leadership and legislative committees.
+Continues State Information Book (http://www.leadershipdirectories.com).

 Tax Foundation.
 Facts and Figures on Government Finance.
 Englewood Cliffs, N.J.: Prentice Hall, 1941–.
-Annual.
+Updated periodically.